Complexity Hierarchies Beyond Elementary: A Short Catalogue

 \subsubsection{Interval Temporal Logics\nopunct}

 provide a formal framework for reasoning about temporal intervals. \Citet{halpern91interval} define a logic with modalities expressing the basic relationships that can hold between two temporal intervals, $\tup{B}$ for ``begun by'', $\tup{E}$ for ``ended by'', and their inverses $\tup{\bar{B}}$ and $\tup{\bar{E}}$.
-This logic, and even small fragments of it, has an undecidable satisfiability problem, thus prompting the search for decidable restrictions and variants. \Citet{montanari10} show that the logic with relations $A\bar{A}B\bar{B}$---where $\tup{A}$ expresses that the two intervals ``meet'', i.e.\ share an endpoint---, has an $\F\omega$-complete satisfiability problem over finite linear orders: \begin{problem}[ITL]{Finite Linear Satisfiability of $A\bar{A}B\bar{B}$ Interval Temporal Logic} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] An $A\bar{A}B\bar{B}$ formula $\varphi$. \item[question:] Does there exist an interval structure $\?S$ over some finite linear order and an interval $I$ of $\?S$ s.t.\ $\?S,I\models\varphi$? \item[reference:] \citet{montanari10}, from \probref{pb-lcn}. \item[comment:] Hardness already holds for the fragments $\bar{A}B$ and $\bar{A}\bar{B}$ \citep{bresolin2012}. \end{description} \end{problem}
+This logic, and even small fragments of it, has an undecidable satisfiability problem, thus prompting the search for decidable restrictions and variants. \Citet{montanari10} show that the logic with relations $A\bar{A}B\bar{B}$---where $\tup{A}$ expresses that the two intervals ``meet'', i.e.\ share an endpoint---, has an $\F\omega$-complete satisfiability problem over finite linear orders: \begin{problem}[ITL]{Finite Linear Satisfiability of $A\bar{A}B\bar{B}$} \begin{description}[topsep=0pt,itemsep=0pt,partopsep=0pt,parsep=0pt] \item[instance:] An $A\bar{A}B\bar{B}$ formula $\varphi$. \item[question:] Does there exist an interval structure $\?S$ over some finite linear order and an interval $I$ of $\?S$ s.t.\ $\?S,I\models\varphi$? \item[lower bound:] \citet{montanari10}, from reachability in lossy counter systems~(\probref{pb-lcn}). \item[upper bound:] \citet{montanari10}, by reducing to reachability in lossy counter systems~(\probref{pb-lcn}). \item[comment:] Hardness already holds for the fragments $\bar{A}B$ and $\bar{A}\bar{B}$ \citep{bresolin2012}. \end{description} \end{problem}